cozy/cozy-setup/README.md

 Cozy Cloud aims to be used remotely.
 We provide here only stuff to deploy it on a remote server (debian/ubuntu).
-To make a local installation, we recommend you to start a virtual machine, then run script with this vm as your remote server.
+To make a local installation, we recommend you to create a virtual machine, and then to run the scripts as you would in a remote server.

 # How to install cozy on your server ?